Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 \paragraph{Speech Processing}

-Unlike text that only contains characters, the speech signal is more complex and difficult to be semantically understood \cite{luo2022semantic}, since the speech content not only involves in signals values and frequency, but also its loudness and tone.
+Unlike text that only contains characters, the speech signal is more complex and difficult to be semantically understood \cite{luo2022semantic}, since the speech content not only involves signal values and frequency, but also its loudness and tone.
 For example, the text ``come on'' can express a kind of encouragement for someone.
-Meanwhile, it can also be a modesty and negative emotion.
+Meanwhile, it can also be a modest and negative emotion.
 In this case, the speech possibly produces more confusing meanings.
-Besides, dialect also becomes an obstacle to recognize in speech transmission.
+Besides, dialect also becomes an obstacle to speech recognize \& transmission.
+Therefore, semantic speech processing puts more emphasis on technical enhancement to semantic speech transmission, and also sheds light on cross-modal transmission involving both text and speech.

-In order to enhance the recovery accuracy at the semantic level, Weng \etal \cite{weng2021semantic} propose a DL-enabled SemCom system for speech, named DeepSC-S. Both the speech encoder and speech decoder in DeepSC-S are based on an attention mechanism employing squeeze-and-excitation (SE) modules, named SE-ResNet, in which one or multiple SE-ResNet modules are sequentially connected to learn attention weights of features by capturing inter-dependencies. \cite{weng2021semantic} shows that in terms of SDR and PESQ, DeepSC-S outperforms the conventional communication systems, especially in the low SNRs.
-Tong \etal \cite{tong2021federated} develop a federated learning (FL) trained model for audio SemCom to reduce overhead between edge devices and the server, in which a wave-to-vector framework consisting of CNNs is utilized to extract the semantic information of audio signal.
+In order to enhance the recovery accuracy at the semantic level, Weng \etal \cite{weng2021semantic} propose a DL-enabled SemCom system for speech, named DeepSC-S. Both the speech encoder and speech decoder in DeepSC-S are based on an attention mechanism employing squeeze-and-excitation (SE) modules, named SE-ResNet, in which one or multiple SE-ResNet modules are sequentially connected to learn attention weights of features by capturing inter-dependencies. \cite{weng2021semantic} shows that in terms of SDR and PESQ, DeepSC-S outperforms the conventional communication systems, especially at the low SNRs.
+Moreover, FL can also be utilized in designing encoder/decoder \cite{yang2022federated}, so as to mitigate the problem of privacy issues to share training data among devices.
+For example, Tong \etal \cite{tong2021federated} develop a FL trained model for audio SemCom to reduce overhead between edge devices and the server and improve the accuracy of semantic information extraction.
+Specifically, in order to collaboratively train the autoencoder over multiple devices and the server, a wave-to-vector framework is devised to extract the semantic information of audio signal and update CNN models locally.
+Afterwards, the local parameter updates are transmitted to the server at each time step.
+Finally, the server aggregates the collected local updates into a global model and broadcasts it to all participated devices.
+With the help of FL, this SemCom framework can not only improve the accuracy of semantic transmission, but also further alleviate the privacy issues associated with the network.
 Shi \etal \cite{shi2021new} design a first-understand-then-optimization methodology for semantic speech transmission.
 Besides the typical modules for SemCom, an additional symbol recognition module is added to further reduce errors, so as to largely alleviate the data traffic burden and improve semantic fidelity.

 DeepSC-ST \cite{weng2022deep} jointly optimizes the tasks of speech recognition and speech synthesis, on top of text transcription and speech synthesis modules.
 As shown in Table \ref{recognized}, in terms of both speech recognition metrics (\eg, CER and WER) and speech synthesis metrics (\eg, FDSD and KDSD), DeepSC-ST \cite{weng2022deep} yields superior performance than conventional speech transceivers and text transceivers in a real-time human speech input prototype, and also significantly reduces the amount of transmitted data, since it can comprise useful characters in the long speech samples.
 Similarly, Han \etal \cite{han2022semantic} propose a semantics-oriented communication system for speech-to-text transmission and speech-to-speech transmission, which exploits an attention-based soft module and a redundancy removal module to extract semantics-related features.
 In particular, a language model-based semantic corrector computes the most matching text transcription while a connectionist temporal classification (CTC)-based speech information extractor obtains the additional semantics-irrelevant but speech-related information like duration, power and pitch.